 People with excellent credit can often find better pricing from a mortgage broker.
 Many banks require that the borrower have excellent credit, six 12-month seasoned reserves, 20% and greater down payment, 2 years at the same employment.
 However, there are lenders out there that will approve a unique credit profile or a bad or not-so-good credit loan.
 And of course, we also have programs like the FHA loan and VA loans that will help you get approved.
-Just because one lender offers an FHA or VA loan denies you that you can't get approved under the same loan under a different broker; different brokers have different lenders that do the same kind of loan.
+Just because one lender offers an FHA or VA loan denies you that you cannot get approved under the same loan under a different broker; different brokers have different lenders that do the same kind of loan.

 When getting pre-qualified and approved for a home loan, you may want to speak with a mortgage broker.
 Mortgage brokers have access to hundreds of lenders as well as information about various types of programs that may be helpful to you.

 Seeking a lender that will approve your mortgage with reasonable pricing, terms, and conditions?
 Not all Loan Officers are created equally.
 Good service is a good rate, quick turn-times, and a loan.
 Great service is all that plus the right mortgage that fits you.
-A Loan Officer that possess the knowledge, experience, and resource to get work done.
+Consult a Loan Officer that possesses the knowledge, experience, and resource to get work done.

 Loan program knowledge is important because a loan officer(s) that has the knowledge of a full spectrum of available lender (including guideline changes) programs can make the difference between the wrong loan and the right one